Venue: Old Library, Oxford Town Hall, OX1 1BX

 Councillor Ted Fenton, West Oxfordshire District Council, (substituted by Councillor Richard Bishop)

-Councillor Damian Haywood, Oxfordshire County Council, (substituted by Councillor Susanne Pressel)
+Councillor Damian Haywood, Oxfordshire County Council, (substituted by Councillor Susanna Pressel)

 Councillor John Tanner, Oxford City Council, (substituted by Councillor James Fry)